Finding your best friend will be a walk in the park with us!

 The chart to the right will determine which types of merle alleles are safe to breed together.
 Typically, the less severe the dappling, then the safer to breed together.

-It is also possible for a dapple dachshund to not have any dappling on the body at all.
-EE dachshunds, for example, cannot show any amount of dapple.
-This is because EE removes all black pigment from the body, causing the dachshund's coat to be paler, and the dappling affect only occurs because the merle gene dilutes black pigment on the body.
-Without any black pigment to dilute, the classic dapple pattern becomes invisible.
-Not to be confused with hidden dapples, a cryptic dapple (M^c) is when a dachshund is genetically a dapple but can not display any dappling pattern due to a short sine insertion length.
-A hidden dapple is a typical dapple (M) that does not display any noticable or obvious dappling due to the coat colour or other markings.
-For example, even strong dappling can be very difficult to see on a light red coat, and therefore, red dapple dachshunds are often hidden dapples.
-It especially becomes difficult to see dappling on piebald or brindle dachshunds.
-Because there can be dapple dachshunds with no physical indicators that they are dapple, it is important to always genetic test your dachshunds before breeding them to ensure that you do not accidentally produce an unsafe double dapple.
+Because there can be dapple dachshunds with no physical indicators that they are dapple, it is important to always genetically test your dachshunds before breeding them to ensure that you do not accidentally produce a double dapple.
 Although, cryptic dapples are considered safe to breed with most other dapples.
 I always recommend testing with Embark and UC Davis.
 Embark will determine the alleles of your dachshund and provide other forms of health testing.
 UC Davis can determine the sine length of a dapple dachshund.
-A good thing to remember is that if a dachshund has any amount of blue in it's eyes, then it has to be a dapple.
+A good thing to remember is that if a dachshund has any amount of blue in its eyes, then it has to be a dapple.
 However, not all dapples will have blue eyes.

 Merle is a dominant gene, meaning that it cannot be carried.
 One or both parents must be a dapple in order for a dapple to be produced.
 Dapple should also not be confused with ticking.
 A dachshund with ticking will have small spots of colour on it.
 Ticking is not related to dapple.